 Since our formation, we have consistently sought to diversify our funding sources.
 In order to maintain adequate levels of availability, we have developed funding facilities with a consistent approach to match the duration of assets and liabilities and to reduce our average cost of financing.
-Currently, we receive funding from multiple local and international sources, including top-class committed shareholders, local bank debt and multilateral financing with the IFC, and we have recently tapped the international capital markets through our ECP Program.
-Currently, we focus on increasing funding from unsecured facilities that can generate additional cash flow to fund our portfolio growth.
+Currently, we receive funding from multiple local and international sources, including top-class committed shareholders, local bank debt and multilateral financing from the IFC, and we have recently tapped the international capital markets through our ECP Program and the issuance of the Original Notes.
+We have relationships with over 10 local financial institutions and we have strengthened our relationship with the IFC through an upsize of our credit facility in 2015.
+With the issuance of the Original Notes in July 2017 in an amount of US\$250,000,000, we were able to consolidate our debt facilities and significantly improve our debt profile from a maturity point of view, which we believe will result in significant interest savings.
+In order to mitigate the risk of adverse foreign exchange fluctuations, we hedged the principal and interest under the Original Notes temporarily through NDFs, which we replaced with a permanent cross currency swap in January 2018.
+The cross currency swap allowed us to hedge the foreign exchange risk on the Original Notes and to convert the fixed interest rate in U.S. dollars to a floating interest rate in pesos.

-As of March 31, 2017, we had uncollateralized bank credit lines with eight banks, amounting to Ps.193,502 million (US\$67 million), of which Ps.145,485 million (US\$50.5 million) were outstanding.
-We also had lines of credit for collateralized transactions and for portfolio sales with eight banks of Ps.861,100 million (US\$299 million), of which Ps.617,406 million (US\$214.4 million), including the IFC loan facility, were outstanding.
+As of September 30, 2017, we had uncollateralized bank credit lines with eight banks, amounting to Ps.115,885 million (US\$39.5 million), of which Ps.111,733 million (US\$38.1 million) were outstanding.
+We also had lines of credit for collateralized transactions and portfolio sales in the amount of Ps.553,156 million (US\$188.4 million), of which Ps.62,375 million (US\$21.2 million), corresponding to our IFC loan facility, was outstanding.

 We have also entered into credit transactions with international financial institutions and development banks.
 In 2012, we closed financing with IFC for a US\$25 million credit facility and a second additional loan for US\$20 million was closed in May 2015.
-Also, we accessed international capital markets through issuances under our ECP Program with a maximum amount of US\$150 million, of which US\$108.5 million was outstanding as of March 31, 2017.
+Also, we accessed international capital markets through issuances under our ECP Program with a maximum amount of US\$150 million, of which US\$128.5 million was outstanding as of September 30, 2017.